-In accordance with s.40 of the Auditor-General Act 2009, for the year ended 30 June 2020:
+In accordance with s.40 of the Auditor-General Act 2009, for the year ended 30 June 2021:

-- a) I received all the information and explanations I required. - b) In my opinion, the prescribed requirements in relation to the establishment and keeping of accounts were complied with in all material respects.
+- a) I received all the information and explanations I required. - b) I consider that, the prescribed requirements in relation to the establishment and keeping of accounts were complied with in all material respects.